helrond/clbsj.org/_posts/2020-10-15-scholar-activist-encounter-traci-west-and-nicholas-johnson.md

-In this session, pastor-scholar-activists Nicholas Johnson and Traci West will explore how they work to build bridges between the seminary, sanctuary and the streets, and the role that scripture and inter-generational conversation plays in this process.Advance registration is required.
+In this session, pastor-scholar-activists Nicholas Johnson and Traci West will explore how they work to build bridges between the seminary, sanctuary and the streets, and the role that scripture and inter-generational conversation plays in this process.
+Advance registration is required.

 {% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZ0scumqpjopHNddgVfEzLbVKJxurwiVzo_d" %}